Anti-jamming beam alignment in millimeter-wave MIMO systems: Introduction

 \end{itemize} MCBA is highly scalable and its overhead and complexity do not grow with the number of active users in the system.
 In this paper, due to the rapid development of software-defined radio techniques, we explicitly account for the presence of a {\em smart} jammer that is able to mimic the BS signal, which is formed by the transmit beamforming codebook and probing symbols.

 Our study includes the main peculiar features of MMW networks.
 Specifically, according to NR physical-layer specifications, we consider orthogonal frequency-division multiplexing (OFDM) with cyclic prefix (CP) as a modulation format.
-Moreover, we exploit the fact that, at MMW frequencies, propagation in dense-urban non-line-of-sight (NLOS) environments is based only a few scattering clusters, with relatively little delay/angle spreading within each cluster \cite{Ark.2014}.
+Moreover, we exploit the fact that, at MMW frequencies, propagation in dense-urban non-line-of-sight (NLOS) environments is only based on a few scattering clusters, with relatively little delay/angle spreading within each cluster \cite{Ark.2014}.
 In this case, the MMW channel tends to exhibit a sparse structure in both angle and delay domains, which can be conveniently exploited to obtain anti-jamming alignment solutions.
-Finally, due to implementation/cost constraints of fully-digital architectures, we rely on MMW implementations based on hybrid beamforming architectures \cite{Molisch.2017}, according to which spatial processing is split between the digital and analog domains by using a number of RF chains that is strictly smaller than the number of antennas.
+Finally, due to implementation/cost constraints of fully-digital architectures, we rely on a realistic MMW transmit implementation \cite{Molisch.2017}, according to which the number of RF chains is strictly smaller than the number of antennas.
 Within such a framework, our contributions are the following ones:

 \begin{enumerate}[(i)]

 \item We develop a detailed model of a smart jamming attack in MMW networks, which represents an important, yet open research problem.
 The novelty of the proposed modeling approach rests mainly on the application to BA of jamming transmission techniques, which previous works attribute to communications based on centimetre-wave (CMW) communications \cite{Lu.2014}.